 The sky was clear and the weather just perfect for the group of around 20 or so to go on an egg hunt.
 Earlier, Stephen and his wife Sue had hidden eggs in little nests scattered around their garden for the hunters to find.
-Each nest had mini eggs and a tiny "chick" - those who found the chicks had a chance to qualify for an Easter bunny!
+Each nest had mini eggs and some had a tiny "chick" - those who found the chicks had a chance to qualify for an Easter bunny!

 Everyone took part with great enthusiasm - young or old.
 One hunter was even out on his little mobility vehicle!